 Best of Show: John Hall

-On September 25, 2016, the Spina Bifida (SB) annual picnic was held at Snail Lake Park Pavilion just off Victoria Street and 694.
-Spina Bifida is Suburban’s (SCM) club charity and has been for close to three decades.
-I feel fortunate to be the current SB liaison for SCM
+On September 17, 2017 the Spina Bifida (SB) annual picnic was held at New Brighton Pavilion just off Highway 35W north of 694.
+Spina Bifida is Suburban’s (SCCM) club charity and has been for close to 3 decades.
+I feel fortunate to be the current SB liaison for SCCM.

-Last, but certainly not least, let’s all take our hats off to the 10 drivers who took the time, on this beautiful day, to spend it with these kids and their parents.
-Huge thanks to Janet Hanna for encouraging me to bring my race car for the kids to sit in and the adults to drool over.
-It is my sincere hope that the drivers from SCM understand what they do here has a profound and lasting effect on these children (and adults).
-Thank you for taking the time to participate in the SB picnic for 2016.
-The effort you made to come out to the park for these kids says volumes about SCM and our willingness to be part of the SB family.
-Best regards, Shawn Hanna, SCM/SB Liaison
+Last but, certainly not least, let’s all take our hats off to the 10 drivers who took the time, on this chilly day, to spend it with these kids and their parents.
+It is my sincere hope that the drivers from SCCM understand what they do here has a profound and lasting effect on these children (and adults).
+Thank you for taking the time to participate in the SB picnic for 2017.
+The effort you made to come out to the park for these kids says volumes about SCCM and our willingness to be part of the SB family.
+Thanks to Roger Dahlquist for taking some great pictures to preserve the moments.
+A special thanks to my wife Janet for all she does to help with this feel good event.

 The Spring Cruise is the club’s kick-off event at the start of Corvette season.
 In 2017, this event was coordinated by John & Elaine Garley.
 Sunday, May 7th, started a bit cloudy and cool, but cleared and became a wonderful sunny day.
 Those who ate breakfast at the Good Day Café enjoyed very good food, and the staff truly worked hard to accommodate us and our schedule; the same could also be said for the RoadHaus in Henderson.
 The good people at Lord Fletcher’s reserved a portion of their parking lot for our use during a rest stop.
 The day was not without its issues but we still had fun